By John Carson

-The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches:
+The LDS church, which Mormons call "The Church of Jesus Christ of Latter-day Saints", teaches:

 that Jesus Christ, the Great High Priest, had passed through the veil of death and would shortly enter into the presence of God the Father.”
 (From:

 [For more information on what Mormons believe about the Atonement, go to: LDS Atonement]

 that in addition to the Savior entering the presence of the Father, “the Holy of Holies is now open to all....””
 Mormons are speaking of a time AFTER Jesus ascended, NOT that moment when He gave up His spirit.
 To Mormons, His enterance into the Holy of Holies (the Father’s presence) was not at

 certain realities.
 However, I cannot see how God the Father would tear the veil of the temple for the purpose of providing a symbol of a future event; especially right after His precious Son had just died.
 Why would God provide such a symbol while His Son

 Notice that the Temple Veil was rent in two right after Jesus died on the cross (Read: Matthew 27:50-51).
 To understand the significance of this, it would be helpful to first understand a bit about what occurred each year on the Day of Atonement (also called, Yom

 Once a year, on Yom Kippur, the High Priest alone was permitted to enter beyond the veil into the Holy of Holies to burn incense and sprinkle blood from a sacrificed animal on the Mercy Seat of the Ark of the Covenant.
 This was done to make atonement for the

 Understanding the meaning of atonement will help show how Jesus’ death on the cross alone, and the tearing of the Temple Veil, were directly connected.

 Atonement means, God’s provision whereby He makes a way for humankind to come back into a harmonious relationship with Himself.
 To atone is to make or become united

 of Adam and Eve’s disobedience, humanity became separated from God.
 This act of disobedience was the introduction of sin into the world, which all humanity (except Jesus) inherited from Adam, called Original Sin (See The Fall (Part 1), and The Fall (Part 2) for more information.)
 Sin caused a separation from God known as spiritual death (see Isaiah 59:1-2, Genesis 2:17 and Colossians 2:13a).
 The Bible teaches that no one does good, and that all have sinned (see Psalm 14:3 and Romans 3:23).
 God is holy, and since His “eyes are too pure to look on evil” (Habakkuk 1:13), He cannot tolerate sin.
 But God, in His great mercy, provided the way back for us enjoy a relationship with Himself.

 Now I’ll jump ahead to the veil.

 from the rest of the temple (or tabernacle), because sin is a barrier between God and humanity.
 The sprinkling of blood by the High Priest (known as the Old Blood Covenant, specifically the Mosaic Covenant) inside the Holy of Holies, was a foreshadow of the

 “This is My blood of the covenant, which is poured out for many for the forgiveness of sins.”
 (Matthew 26:28).
 This was the blood that was poured out on the cross, and is described in 1 Peter 1:19 as, “the precious blood of Christ, the sinless, spotless Lamb of God.”
 Have you ever read where

-What did the tearing of the Temple Veil do?
-It immediately stopped the High Priest in his tracks, since without the veil, he could no longer bring the blood of animals into the Holy of Holies.
-The tearing of the Temple Veil was God’s intervening to put an end to that Old Blood Covenant ritual.
-The Temple ceremonies were no longer to be performed.
-The Old Blood Covenant has been replaced by “a better covenant” (See Hebrews 7:22).
 This covenant is an everlasting covenant paid by the precious blood of the Lamb on the cross at Calvary.
 Those who accept the Lord Jesus Christ and His death on the cross as full payment for their sins, are reconciled to God.